virtos/todo.txt-watchme-bridge/README.md

   -h help
 If no path specified, the program will look in the current directory
 ```
 HINT: it is easy to create a simple batch file that calls this utility and then runs Watchme.
 Running this batch file will always make sure you always add current tasks for tracking.
+An example of this file is included (_updateTasks.bat).

 # Compiling